 Maps were instrumental in establishing first European, then United States control of North America.

 The following collection of documents explores the early history of Chicago and the American Midwest through maps.
-Chicago developed on land that had been occupied since at least the seventeenth century by many different American Indian groups, including the Miamis, the Illinois, the Potawatomies, Ottawas, and Chippewas.
+Chicago developed on land that had been occupied since at least the seventeenth century by many different American Indian groups, including the Myaamia, the Illinois Confederacy, the Potawatomie, Ottawa, and Ojibwe.
 The French maintained a colonial presence in the region from the 1670s until the end of the Seven Years War in 1763, when France ceded the territory to Great Britain.

 The land became part of the United States with the 1783 treaty finalizing the end of the American Revolution, but British people continued to inhabit the region and American Indians controlled most of it.
 In 1794 the United States defeated the Shawnee and confederated tribes in the Northwest Indian War and achieved greater control of the region between the Ohio River, the Great Lakes, and the Mississippi.
 Nine years later, the United States Army established Fort Dearborn at the mouth of the Chicago River where it ran into Lake Michigan.
 The community that developed around the fort was the basis for the city that would develop decades later.

 This digital collection is based on the 2007 Newberry Library exhibition and book, Mapping Manifest Destiny: Chicago and the American West, by Michael P. Conzen and Diane Dillon.